 All I wanna say on this is, smoking indoors was a normal, everyday, thing.
 It was normal to walk into a shop, or venue, and to be greeted by a wall of smoke.
 And everything was stained with smoke, cigarette butts were littered all over the place, and Singles were available to purchase from all good corner stores.
 Even after a delicious meal, you could light up your favourite brand, right there and then, in the middle of the restaurant!

 4. Phones actually attached to the Wall

 Yes, phones used to be attached to wires, and the wires had to be plugged into a socket.
-That was the entire logic of the world in the 1980’s.
+That was the entire logic of the world in the 1980s.
 How else would you send the voice noises?
 TV remote controls were kids, sitting on the floor in front of their parents.
 Don’t ask me how the TV signal worked, because it doesn’t matter… wasn’t reliable anyway, all we watched all day was flickering.
-All I know is, if you wanted to talk to somebody while not in their presence, you needed to tell them to be next to a phone, which was always attached to a wall, somewhere.
+If you wanted to talk to somebody while not in their presence, you needed to tell them to be near a phone, which was always attached to a wall, somewhere.

-I know you can get everything online nowadays, but in the 80’s the Market was the place to go for food and other stuff, -from all over the world.
-None tested to local standards mind you, but that’s what made it affordable.
+I know you can get everything online nowadays, but in the 80s the Market was the place to go for food and other stuff, -from all over the world.
+None tested to local standards mind you, but that’s what made it so affordable.
 Markets were a weekly activity for most families and it was where we always bought fruit and veg.
-It was the reason we all had Velcro wallets and wore bum-bags/fanny-packs; to keep our money safe when literally stuck in the crowd.
-The Stall keepers were vibrant and passionate, and cared -even if only trying to “flog” you something.
+It was the reason we all had Velcro wallets and wore bum-bags/fanny packs; to keep our money safe when literally stuck in the crowd.
+The stall keepers were vibrant and passionate and cared, -even if only trying to “flog” you something.
 Whereas nowadays, many Sales Assistants get paid a wage and really couldn’t care less about what they sold (I too was once a Sales Assistant, and speak with some authority on the matter).

 Related: The Art of becoming a Cynic…